craftcms/docs/docs/5.x/reference/element-types/assets.md

 <img src="../../images/assets-field-layout.png" />
 </BrowserShot>

-Craft 4 introduced the `alt` attribute to standardize the inclusion of assistive text on `img` elements that Craft generates—especially in the control panel.
+A native `alt` attribute is provided to standardize the inclusion of assistive text on `img` elements that Craft generates—especially in the control panel.
 Alt text is also added when outputting an image with `asset.getImg()` in Twig.
 You can always render `img` elements yourself, using any [custom field](../../system/fields.md) values, attributes, or combination thereof.

 We strongly recommend adding the native attribute to your volumes’ field layouts; alt text is a critical interface for many users, and essential for anyone using assistive technology in the control panel.
 Well-considered image descriptions (and titles!) have the added benefit of making search and discovery of previously-uploaded images much easier.
-The WCAG [advises against](https://www.w3.org/TR/2015/REC-ATAG20-20150924/Overview.html#gl_b23) automatically repairing alt text with “generic [or] irrelevant strings,” including the name of the file (which asset titles are generated from), so Craft omits the `alt` attribute when using `asset.getImg()` if no explicit text is available.
+The WCAG [advises against](https://www.w3.org/TR/2015/REC-ATAG20-20150924/Overview.html#gl_b23) automatically repairing alt text with “generic or irrelevant strings,” including the name of the file (which asset titles are generated from), so Craft omits the `alt` attribute when using `asset.getImg()` if no explicit text is available.

 **Alternative Text** is also displayed as a “transcript” beneath video previews, in the control panel.